jamieleecho/coco-tools/README.decb-to-b09.md

 ## Common issues with converted programs
 By default, BASIC09 strings have a maximum length of 32 characters.
 This often results in strings getting truncated in non-obvious ways.

-Resolving these problems typically involves finding the variable with the issue and DIMing it to be large enough.
+The simplest way to resolve these issues is to pass the maximum storage space for strings via the  `--default-string-storage` option.
+Alternatively, resolving these problems typically involves finding the variable with the issue and DIMing it to be large enough.
 For example:
 ```
 DIM XX$: STRING[256]
 ```